-The acquisition agreement will contain various obligations to be performed after closing has occurred.
+The acquisition agreement will contain various obligations to be performed after the closing has occurred.
 The most significant are those by which the target company (where only a portion of the target is being sold) or the parent or certain stockholders of the target agree not to compete with the buyer in certain businesses and geographic areas following the closing for a specified period of time.
 The buyer may also negotiate such covenants with key employees in separate agreements.
-The buyer will likely seek to prevent such parent, stockholders or key employees from competing in the same businesses or industries as the acquired business following the closing of the transaction for a specified period of time.
-The buyer will likely seek to include additional restrictions, such as on the ability of the parent or sellers to disclose or use confidential information of the target and solicit customers or employees of the target company after closing for a specified period of time.
+The buyer will likely seek to prevent the target or such parent, stockholders or key employees from competing in the same businesses or industries as the acquired business following the closing of the transaction.
+The buyer will likely seek to include additional restrictions, such as on the ability of the target, parent or sellers to disclose or use confidential information of the target and solicit customers or employees of the target company after closing.

-Historically, non-competition covenants have been viewed as agreements in restraint of trade and, therefore, have been disfavoured by US courts.
+Historically, non-competition covenants have been viewed as agreements in restraint of trade and, therefore, have been disfavored by US courts.
 However, US courts today are likely to enforce non-competition covenants to the extent they are reasonable in scope and duration and appropriate to protect trade secrets, goodwill or other important interests.
 Many states have adopted statutes (and there is frequently extensive common law) specifically dealing with the permissible scope of non-competition covenants.
-A non-competition covenant that is provided in connection with the sale of a business (particularly where provided by a significant selling shareholder of such business) is more likely to be enforceable than a similar covenant contained in an employment agreement.
-Especially when related to non-compete covenants imposed on employees, it is important to consider applicable state law restrictions on such covenants.
+A non-competition covenant entered into in connection with the sale of a business is more likely to be enforceable than a similar covenant contained in an employment agreement.
+Especially as related to non-compete covenants imposed on employees, it is important to consider applicable state law restrictions on such covenants.

-In addition to non-competition agreements, covenants with respect to earn-out arrangements and indemnification arrangements, the following post-closing covenants are often included in acquisition agreements:
+In addition to non-competition agreements, covenants with respect to earnout arrangements and indemnification arrangements, the following post-closing covenants are often included in acquisition agreements:

-- covenants not to solicit employees or customers of the acquired business; - confidentiality and non-disclosure covenants regarding information of the target business and the terms of the acquisition agreement; - covenants to cooperate with respect to litigation, tax inquiries and similar matters arising out of the transaction;

-- covenants by the buyer relating to the compensation of employees of the target business and maintenance of comparable employee benefit plans; - covenants allocating responsibility for any transfer and other taxes; and - parent or affiliated entity guarantees of the obligations of the parties.
+- covenants not to solicit employees of the acquired business; - confidentiality and non-disclosure covenants regarding information of the target business and the terms of the acquisition agreement; - covenants to cooperate with respect to litigation, tax inquiries and similar matters arising out of the transaction; - covenants by the buyer relating to the compensation of employees of the target business and maintenance of comparable employee benefit plans; - covenants allocating responsibility for any transfer and other taxes; and - parent or affiliated entity guarantees of the obligations of the parties.